bkoelman/DogAgilityCompetitionManagement/doc/CIRCE Interface Specification.md

 <STX>ZZ<TAB>PPP:parameter1<TAB>QQQ:parameter2<TAB><ETX>
 ```

-When real values for `ZZ`, `PPP` and so on, are used, you get a message such as:
+When real values for `ZZ`, `PPP`, and so on, are used, you get a message such as:

 ```
 <STX>01<TAB><ETX>